Website Kama Sutra

 Link checkers

-Fortunately, there are tools for catching broken links on your website.
+Fortunately, there are tools for catching broken links on the website.
 They go under the generic name link checkers.
 Many are freely available.
 Usually, they start on one page, then attempt to open every link on the page.
 For each working link to a page on the same site, they repeat the process.
 Along the way, they generate a report.

 Separate presentation from content

-Use the style language CSS to prescribe formatting separately from the information in the web page.
-Get rid of all font and center tags.
+to prescribe formatting separately from the information in the web page.

 Besides making the HTML code much easier to read, this has the advantages that